 The Fallen Angel Model

-To attend the webinar, simply subscribe below and consider making a donation to the Institute for Theological Encounter with Science and Technology.
+If you enjoyed the webinar, consider making a donation to the Institute for Theological Encounter with Science and Technology.

 Modern science tells us that our “physical” universe began in a highly ordered, but unstable, non-physical state where even the laws of physics were not fully formed.
 It’s almost like something spiritual became broken.
 Evidence for design is apparent in evolution and has baffled scientists for decades.
 Yet, it is a world full of evil, suffering and death.
 On the other hand, Scripture tells us that God created everything, and it was good.
 But when Lucifer and other angels fell, all hell broke loose!
 Literally.
 Can we reconcile these two accounts of creation in a way that provides deeper insights into the mysteries of both the scientific and the biblical accounts of creation?
 The Fallen Angel Model addresses that question by speculating on whether our evolving universe, filled with physical and moral evils, is somehow linked to the fall of the angels.